 - Freshmen entering the major must select their track no later than the preregistration period of the spring semester of their sophomore year.
-Students who transfer into the major must select their track during the first preregistration period following entry into the program. - Students must achieve minimum competency of C- in 102, 103, 135, 160. - With the exception of slot courses with different course subtitles, courses count only once for credit toward the major. - At least 12 hours of the major must be at the 300-level. - Students wishing to complete two tracks must choose a minimum of 9 hours of coursework exclusive to the second track. - Students must complete the departmental writing requirement by earning a C- or better in four designated writing assignments one in each of the four courses required of all majors (COMN 102, COMN 103, COMN 135 and COMN 160). - Students may take up to 51 hours in Communication. - A maximum of 15 credit hours may be earned in COMN 395 and INTD 395. - Up to 3 hours of Internship credit may be used toward the 9-hour elective course requirement for the major and 3 hours of Internship credit may be applied to the 12 hour 300-level distribution requirement.
+Students who transfer into the major must select their track during the first preregistration period following entry into the program. - Students must achieve minimum competency of C- in 102, 103, 135, 160. - With the exception of slot courses with different course subtitles, courses count only once for credit toward the major. - At least 12 hours of the major must be at the 300-level. - Students wishing to complete two tracks must choose a minimum of 9 hours of coursework exclusive to the second track. - Students must complete the departmental writing requirement by successfully completing designated writing assignments in COMN 103 and COMN 160. - Students may take up to 51 hours in Communication. - A maximum of 15 credit hours may be earned in COMN 395 and INTD 395. - Up to 3 hours of Internship credit may be used toward the 9-hour elective course requirement for the major and 3 hours of Internship credit may be applied to the 12 hour 300-level distribution requirement.